trfhgx/tic-tac-toe-ai/README.md

 # Tic-Tac-Toe AI

-This project is a Tic-Tac-Toe game implemented in Rust using the Macroquad library for graphics.
-The game features a playable board and basic game logic, with support for player turns and win/draw detection.
+A Tic-Tac-Toe game in Rust with an optimal AI opponent, built using Macroquad for graphics.

 ## Features
-- Interactive Tic-Tac-Toe board
-- Player vs AI logic (work in progress)
+- Menu to select game mode: Human vs Human or Human vs AI
+- For AI mode, choose to play as X or O
+- AI uses minimax algorithm for perfect play
-- Win and draw state detection
+- Win/draw detection and game state management
+- Restart game or return to menu after completion
-- Simple graphical interface using Macroquad
+- Simple, responsive graphical interface

 ## Requirements
-- Rust (latest stable version recommended)
+- Rust (latest stable version)
-- Macroquad library
+- Macroquad library (installed via Cargo)

 ## Setup